Microsoft's Surface Duo could be revolutionary, or a two-screen disaster phone

 When he thinks of the design of the two screens, Bathiche said it's an homage to magazines and books, whose 4:3 aspect ratio is similar to the screens on the Surface Duo.
 But it's different from the 19.5:9 aspect ratio typically found on a modern iPhone, or 19.3:9 on Samsung's recently announced $1,300 Galaxy Note 20 Ultra.
 It's no wonder then that Amazon's been building a Kindle app for the device that mimics reading a real book.

-"We are fundamentally inspired by paper, we're inspired by notebooks, we're inspired by moleskins and slates," Bathiche said.
+"We are fundamentally inspired by paper, we're inspired by notebooks, we're inspired by Moleskines and slates," Bathiche said.

 Between phone calls with Microsoft, Stein and I discussed aspects of the device that stood out to us.
 He liked how the prototype Microsoft sent him felt in his hands.
 "I've been skeptical about dual-screen devices, and I wasn't sure how I would feel about the Surface Duo," he said.
 And yet, even holding a non-working unit, he said, "I'm already falling in love with the feel of the thing."